eduardofbneves/Seq2Seq-Chatbot/README.md

 ## Warning!
 **This version runs on a outdated python version: Python 3.6.11.
-This happens as some libraries used are also outdated and need an older version of python.
+This happens as some versions of libraries and modules used need an older version of python.
 A solution might involve creating a Conda environment.**

 ## **Introduction**